Skip to main content

 Let’s take stock of what assets Alicia possesses according to the government that enlisted her services: She is well connected socially due to her father’s work within Nazi circles.
 She is sexually alluring.
 As mission leader Paul Prescott says of her “She’s good at making ‘friends’ with gentlemen.”

 Let’s now take stock of the assets Alicia demonstrates herself while on the assignment: She can maintain her composure under pressure, averting detection with nothing but her wits even as circumstances change.
 She is keen and observant and sees things others don’t want her to see.
-Not only does she ascertain that the secret is in the wine bottles in the cellar, she cleverly manages to steal away the keys to break in to her own house.
-Most importantly, she is committed to get the job done, no matter the personal cost to her.
+Not only does she ascertain that the secret is in the wine bottles in the cellar, she cleverly manages to steal away the keys to break into her own house.
+Most importantly, she is committed to get the job done, no matter the personal cost to her, and that can only be described as bravery.

 This is where the film reveals Alicia’s characters strengths: she is good at her job, and not just because Sebastian has the hots for her, but because she is intelligent and determined.
 Alicia’s trial by fire becomes the light by which her nobility and virtue are revealed.
 This is the true Alicia, however the other men in her life define her.